libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 | 1 | zlib |
 | 2 | zlib, a variant; both decode as zlib **[V]** |
 | 3 | audio/video — a *different* codec from version 5's `avhu` **[P]** |

+**The `flac` codec carries a byte of `L` or `B`** ahead of a bare run of FLAC frames, stating the order the decoded samples are to be written back in.
+There is no header: the geometry one would carry is the hunk size, and a hunk is read as interleaved 16-bit stereo whatever it actually holds -- a hard-disk image uses this codec too, so nothing about it implies audio. **[V]**

 **The zlib codec is raw DEFLATE**, with no zlib header and no adler32 trailer. **[V]** An image built with zlib-wrapped hunks is rejected with a